Santa Barbara with Kids: 11 Top Things to Do

 At low tide, kids love to tinker around in the tide pools here and hunt for small sea critters.
 You can also look for dolphins and whales offshore.

-After a fun day of sun, sand, and sea, grab a bite to eat at the seafood restaurant here, steps from the sand.
+After a fun day of sun, sand, and sea, grab a bite to eat at the Boathouse at Hendry's Beach, steps from the sand.

-Insider's tip: Bring old shoes or flip flops.
-Like most Santa Barbara beaches, tar deposits mar the shoreline.
+Insider's Tip: Bring old shoes or flip-flops, as tar deposits can mar the shoreline of these beaches.
 But if you do find some splotches on the soles of your feet, baby oil works wonders.

 Exhibits here feature everything from the birds, reptiles, marine life, and mammals of the region to geology and paleontology, with plenty of interactive exhibits to keep little hands busy.
 The mineral and gem gallery is a favorite.

-At the Gladwin Planetarium, budding astronomers can enjoy live, multimedia shows on all things space-related.
+At the Gladwin Planetarium, astronomy enthusiasts can enjoy live multimedia shows on all things space-related.
 Zoom through the Milky Way galaxy, see the surface of the moon, and explore the constellations.

 After touring all the exhibits, kids love to wander along the museum's tree-shaded nature trail by Mission Creek and hunt for lizards and birds.
 Before you go, check the website for special exhibitions.

-Are you visiting the museum in the summer?
-If so, you're in luck.
-You can take the kids to see the popular Butterflies Alive! exhibit, where clouds of these winged beauties flutter freely around the enclosure, providing fantastic photo opportunities.
+If you're visiting the museum in the summer, you're in luck.
+Take the kids to see the popular Butterflies Alive! exhibit, where clouds of these winged beauties flutter freely around the enclosure, providing fantastic photo opportunities.
 The exhibit usually runs from Memorial Day to Labor Day.

 Address: 2559 Puesta del Sol, Santa Barbara, California